Drudge Censored After Calling Out Google for Labelling Repubs Nazis, Bigots

 Social media censorship of the right and of religious people is very real.
 It doesn’t take a lot of research to see how bad it is.

-Nunes brought up the possibility of competitors and there are some forming out there — gab.ai and MeWe.
+Nunes brought up the possibility of competitors to Google and Social Media and there are some forming out there.

 “I think there’s a free market solution here if somebody can compete with Google.
 If they can’t, then ultimately we’re looking at monopolies and then that brings in a whole other set of circumstances is — are these companies; Facebook, Twitter, Google, apple, etc.; are they monopolies and should they be reined in,” Nunes said on “Sunday Morning Futures with Maria Bartiromo.”